Kiran7007/Interview-Preparation/README.md

 *  **How to handle crashing of AsyncTask during screen rotation?** <br/>
     One way is by cancelling the AsyncTask by using cancel() method on its instance.
 It will call onCancelled() method of AsyncTask where we can do some clean-up activities like hiding progress bar etc.  </br>
     The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the list below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42  </br>
-    We can also avoid this crash by using 2 Alternatives -  1) Using RxJava by subscribing and unsubscribing at onResume() and onPause() methods respectively, 2) Using LiveData - lifecycle aware component.
+    We can also avoid this crash by using 2 Alternatives -  </br>
+    1) Using RxJava by subscribing and unsubscribing at onResume() and onPause() methods respectively. </br>
+    2) Using LiveData - lifecycle aware component.

 - **How does the activity respond when orientation is changed?**  </br>
   According to the [documentation](https://developer.android.com/guide/topics/resources/runtime-changes), Some device configurations can change during runtime (such as screen orientation, keyboard availability, and when the user enables multi-window mode).
 When such a change occurs, Android restarts the running `Activity` ( `onDestroy()` is called, followed by `onCreate()`).
 The restart behavior is designed to help your application adapt to new configurations by automatically reloading your application with alternative resources that match the new device configuration.